11 Tips for integrating VRF HVAC systems

 To make sure you’re always clear as to what they mean, we’ve created a list of common controllable functions along with the functionality that they control:

-1. Operational State – Is the unit state on/off
+1. Operational State -whether the unit is on or off

 3. Temperature Setpoint – The temperature that the unit will attempt to reach

-4. Fan Speed – How fast the fan is spinning Hi/Medium/Low/Auto
+4. Fan Speed - Controlling the airflow: High/Low/Medium/Aut

-Don’t waste time attempting to create controls for the outdoor unit(s), focus on the indoor units, since they’re the only ones you’ll need to integrate into your system.
+Don’t waste time attempting to create controls for the outdoor unit(s) - these cannot be controlled.
+They will only respond to demand, coming from the indoor units.
+Focus on the indoor units, since they’re the only ones you’ll need to integrate into your VRF system.

 When a VRF system is installed, the outdoor unit will automatically assign a unique system address for each indoor unit.